SV-ZeroOne/Hacking_Write-ups/thm_wonderland.md

 ![Setting $PATH variable](/Images/thm_wonderland_rabbit_4.jpg)

-Insert the folloing code into the date script
+Insert the folloing code into the date script.
 ```bash
 #!/bin/bash
 /bin/bash
 ```

-Change its file permissions to be able to execute
+Change its file permissions to be able to execute.

 ```bash
 chmod +x /tmp/date
 ```

-Finally then execute the teaParty binary file and you should be the user **hatter** now.
-If you check the hatter's home directory you will find a password.txt file which is his SSH key that you can use to log into his account via SSH.
+Finally execute the teaParty binary file and you should be the user **hatter** now.
+If you check the hatter's home directory you will find a password.txt file which is the hatters SSH key that you can use to log into his account via SSH.

 ![Rabbit to hatter](/Images/thm_wonderland_rabbit_5.jpg)

-### Stage 3 - Hatter
+### Stage 3 - hatter to root

-Remember that perl capability we found earlier using linpeas script.
+Remember that perl capabiliies we found earlier using linpeas script.
 Lets try to see if the **hatter** user can run perl, which it seems like he can.

 If you visit the following [GTFO link](https://gtfobins.github.io/gtfobins/perl/#capabilities) you will find a command we can use to escalate our privileges to root.

-* Tip - This is a great article that explains how to exploit linux capabilities: [Linux privilege escalation using capabilities](https://www.hackingarticles.in/linux-privilege-escalation-using-capabilities/)
+* Tip - This is a great article that explains capabilities and how to exploit them: [Linux privilege escalation using capabilities](https://www.hackingarticles.in/linux-privilege-escalation-using-capabilities/)

 ```
 perl -e 'use POSIX qw(setuid); POSIX::setuid(0); exec "/bin/sh";'